fraser29/autorthanc/docs/pages/usage.md

 ## Note this needs to be a single line:
 ORTHANC_DICOM_MODALITIES={"MODALITY_NAME": ["REMOTEAETNAME", "REMOTE-IP", 4242]}

-# The paths on the HOST machine where JSON automation scripts should reside (these may be added to and modified while autorthanc is running).
-And where downloaded data will be saved - data identified by XYZ.json will be saved under a directory at ORTHANC_AUTOMATION_STORAGE_PATH/XYZ
+# The path on the HOST machine where JSON automation scripts should reside (these may be added to and modified while autorthanc is running).
-## These directroies should exist with desired (user) ownership on the local system
 ORTHANC_AUTOMATION_JSON_SCRIPTS_PATH=/path/to/local/directory/for/json/scripts

+# Path where downloaded data will be saved - data identified by XYZ.json will be saved under a directory at ORTHANC_AUTOMATION_STORAGE_PATH/XYZ
 ORTHANC_AUTOMATION_STORAGE_PATH=/path/to/local/storage/for/download/data

+## These directories should exist with desired (user) ownership on the local system

+# EXTRA SITE-SPECIFIC ORTHANC OPTIONS:
+# Display name in browser - helpful if running multiple instances
+ORTHANC_DISPLAY_NAME=autorthanc
+ORTHANC_AUTHENTICATION_ENABLED=true

+##
+# Change this if port already in use
+POSGRES_DOCKER_EXPOSE_PORT=5432

 ```